 - Bhagavad Gita – for integrated philosophy and practice.

-- Bhakti texts (Bhagavata Purana, saints’ poetry) – for devotion.
+Note: Bhakti is relationship, not dependence.
+More texts (Bhagavata Purana, saints’ poetry) – for devotion.

-- Yoga Sutras of Patanjali – for practical discipline.
+Note: Yoga is a state, not merely a practice.
+More Sutras of Patanjali – for practical discipline.

 - Introduction to the Brahma Sutras – for structured Vedānta.